ResponsiveImagesCG/paris-meetup/README.md

 or download unnecessary image data which will slow down the overall load time and inflate the user's bills?"

-## Proposed agenda:
+## Proposed agenda
+1. Overview of the problem
-1. Introduction to each of the proposed solutions.
+2. Introduction to each of the proposed solutions.

+Lunch @ ~12:30 - provided by Mozilla.
+Resume at 1:30pm.

-2. Implementors feedback on the solutions
+3. Implementors feedback on the solutions
-3. Overlap among solutions
+4. Overlap among solutions
-4. Next steps
+5. Next steps

+Dinner/Drinks!

 ## Proposed solutions
  * [The srcset attribute - An HTML extension for adaptive images](http://www.w3.org/html/wg/drafts/srcset/w3c-srcset/)